conductiveai/catalyst-unity-sdk/README.md

-# Conductive Unity SDK
+# CatalystSDK

 ## Overview

-If you want to integrate **ConductiveUnitySDK** into your Unity game development project, this step-by-step guide will help you install the package into Unity.
+If you want to integrate **CatalystSDK** into your Unity game development project, this step-by-step guide will help you install the package into Unity.

 ## Requirements